saleheen1/saleheen1/README.md

 Before working as a freelancer, did some jobs in my local area.<br>
 In one of them, I became "Best Employee of the Month (Check the images below) <br>
 I am currently available for any flutter-related project/jobs whether part-time or full-time. <br>
-Other than app development I can also work on Ui Ux design.
+Other than app development have strong expertise on Ui Ux design.
 Completed countless jobs in Fiverr and Upwork. <br>
 Solving problems in Leetcode is one of my addictions.
-I also write articles on Medium and also made a full Flutter course at Udemy.
+I write articles on Medium and am also a content creator on YouTube about Data Structure, Algorithm, and Flutter.
+Also made a full Flutter course at Udemy.